AndrewIngraham/DiceTracker/README.md

 DiceTracker is a simple IOS app to record dice rolls for board/dice games.
+Named "Roll Counter" On the app store

 ## Requirements